ElryWeeb/Controld-Updater/README.md

 <a name="how">How to Use the App</a>
 - Install the App.
 - Enter your API Key and your Resolver ID for the Device in the Settings.
-- Close and reopen the App to load thee Settings.
+- Close and reopen the App to load the Settings.
 - Click on the Update Button.
 - Done.